Acadian Exodus: Consequence

-Acadians, Mi'kmaq, and the French lost in the Battle of Beausejour.
+The Acadians, Mi'kmaq, and the French were defeated at the Battle of Beausejour.
 (Le Loutre was captured and imprisoned by the British until the end of the war.)
-After the fall of Beausejour, the British began expulsion of the Acadians with the Bay of Fundy Campaign (1755).

-The Acadian Exodus spared most of the Acadians who joined it – particularly those who lived in Île Saint-Jean and Île Royal – from the British deportation of the Acadians in 1755.
-(Despite the hardships they faced, most Acadian refugees had some validation of their choice to leave the British colony of Nova Scotia once the deportation began.)
-Of course, with the fall of Louisbourg in 1758, the Acadians who left for the French colonies were deported as well.
+After the fall of Beausejour, the British began expelling the Acadians with the Bay of Fundy campaign.
+The Acadian Exodus spared most of the Acadians who joined it – particularly those who lived in Île Saint-Jean and Île Royal – from the expulsions during the Bay of Fundy campaign.
+Despite the hardships they faced, most Acadian refugees had some validation of their choice to leave Nova Scotia once the deportation began.
+With the fall of Louisbourg in 1758, the Acadians who left for the French colonies were deported as well.

-Historical comparison
+Historiography

-Historian Stephen Patterson compared the Acadian Exodus to the retreating Russians who burnt their own lands before Napoleon's invasion, and compared the British expulsions to General Sherman's destruction of everything in his path as his army marched unchallenged across Georgia during the American Civil War.
+Historian Stephen Patterson compared the Acadian Exodus to retreating Russians who carried out a scorched earth policy during the French invasion of Russia in 1812, and compared the expulsions of the Acadians to Sherman's March to the Sea across Georgia in 1864 during the American Civil War.